Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions

 \subsubsection{Retrieval Augmented Generation}

 LLMs' effectiveness is often constrained by their pre-training data, limiting their ability to address domain-specific and timely queries.
-To overcome this, RAG has been introduced, enhancing LLM responses by incorporating information from external knowledge bases.
+To overcome this constraint, RAG has been introduced, which can enhance LLM responses by incorporating information from external knowledge bases.
 RAG represents a sophisticated advancement in natural language processing, combining LLMs' generative capabilities with external knowledge bases.
 This method improves the accuracy, relevance, and specialization of generated texts, increasing LLMs' applicability across various scenarios requiring current and specialized fundamentals.